Neyrah/HTML-Basics/README.md

      * ` <path d="allsortsofakwardvalues, usually pulled from a bank"></path>`

-# Goal of The Week
+# ✅ Goal of The Week

 * Design a small website incorporating all these elements.
+* Mine here is to design a course outline, using everithing I've learned while actively having to recall all the knowledge and building it into a wesbite!